nanda-sr/PP-React-IronNutrition/README.md

 - [Fork this repo](https://github.com/DeividZavala/PP-React-IronNutrition)
 - Clone this repo into your `~/code/labs`
-#- You must use at least 1 of each of the following:
-#  - `component`

 In the starter code, we've provided a list of foods in the form of an array of objects.